philanc/plterm/README.md

 The module includes all the basic functionnalities to display strings in various colors, move the cursor, erase lines and read keys.

-Like [linenoise](https://github.com/antirez/linenoise), it does not use ncurses, terminfo or termcap.
+It does not use ncurses, terminfo or termcap.
 It uses only very common ANSI sequences that are supported by (at least) the Linux console, xterm, rxvt and vte-based terminals.

-The origin of the term module is some code [contributed](http://lua-users.org/lists/lua-l/2009-12/msg00937.html) by Luiz Henrique de Figueiredo on the Lua mailing list some time ago.

-I added some functions for input, getting the cursor position or the screen dimension, and stty-based mode handling .

 The input function reads and parses the escape sequences sent by function keys (arrows, F1-F12, insert, delete, etc.).
 See the definitions in `term.keys`.

+UTF8 support has been added to this version.
+The input function also parses UTF8 sequences and returns Unicode character codes.  *To deactivate UTF8 support and restore the same behavior as the previous version: Just set the `UTF8` variable to `false`  at the beginning of `plterm.lua`.*

 This module was initially developed for  [PLE](https://github.com/philanc/ple), my "Pure Lua text Editor".
 It is embedded at the beginning og PLE, so that the editor can be delivered as a single Lua file.

 ### Dependencies

 The module is written for and tested with Lua 5.3.
-It should work with Lua 5.2 but not with older versions (it uses a 'goto' in the input function).
+It uses the Lua utf8 standard library.

 The module does not use any other external library.
 The only dependency is the Unix command `stty` which is used to set the terminal in raw mode (so that keys can be read one at a time when they are pressed).